hack3rs.ca network-security

 triage-questions

-• ?Did the third-party account or support tool access systems beyond its authorized scope?
+• ?Did the vendor account or support tool access systems beyond its documented authorized scope?

-• ?Do observed changes match a documented maintenance ticket and expected outcome?
+• ?Do the observed changes match the approved ticket description and expected technical outcome?

-• ?What trusted channels (VPN, jump host, update source) may need temporary restriction during triage?
+• ?Which trusted channels — VPN, jump host, update source — may need temporary restriction while triage is underway?

 defender-actions.checklist